-Patio This is the most popular type gazebo and comes as a permanent fixture on your patio or backyard.
-It can be made using metal, wood, plastic or vinyl.
+Patio This is the most popular type of gazebo and comes as a permanent fixture on your patio or backyard.
+It can be made using metal, wood, plastic, or vinyl.

 Gazebos can be installed in three different ways- permanent, portable and wall-mounted.
 If you look at the features that a gazebo offers, they are immense.
 Gazebos are water-resistant and do not require foundation in all the times.
 It contains mesh screens to keep any bugs out of it.
 It provides even more safety from the elements with mesh screen windows, curtains and/ or walls.

 Pergolas can be installed in three different types-Anchored, Freestanding and Wall-mounted.
 There are plenty of styles in building a pergola but only between traditional and modern types.
 The primary features of pergolas are they are-